justbehappy520/cs283-f24-assignments/README.md

 **Skybox:** https://polyhaven.com/a/autumn_field_puresky
 By Sergej Majboroda

 # A02
 ### 2D Game
+I think I lost the recording.
+I will track it down.

+# A01
+### Particle System
 https://github.com/user-attachments/assets/ed9e2116-5f2b-4f16-aa95-a4948e38b2fd

 I am unsure how to make a gif.
 So all I can provide is a questionable screen recording.
 I hope that this is acceptable.